-- (3) A person is entitled to be accompanied to an oral examination, at his or her own expense, by a legal practitioner. - (4) A complete written record of an oral examination must be made and: - (a) signed by the person examined; or - (b) if the person refuses to sign it, the reasons for the refusal recorded by the authorised officer.
+- (3) A person is entitled to be accompanied to an oral examination, at his or her own expense, by a legal practitioner. - (4) A complete written record of an oral examination must be made and: - (a) signed by the person examined; or - (b) if the person refuses to sign it, the reasons for the refusal recorded by the authorised officer. - (5) An oral examination may be conducted in person or remotely, using telephone, video link, Internet connection or any similar means of remote communication.

-44 Statement of assets
+45 Statement of assets

-- (1) For the purpose of a corruption investigation, the Director-General may in writing request any of the following persons to provide a statutory declaration as specified in subsection (2): - (a) a person suspected of having committed a corruption offence; - (b) a relative or associate of the person. - (2) The statutory declaration must:

-- (a) identify all property in Solomon Islands or elsewhere in which the person making the declaration has a legal or equitable interest; and - (b) state the date on which each item identified was acquired and how it was acquired; and - (c) identify all property sent out of Solomon Islands or disposed of by the person since a specified date; and - (d) give an estimate of value and location of each item mentioned in paragraphs (a) and (c), and if any item has been disposed of, to whom; and - (e) setting out all the person's sources of income. - (3) The Director-General may also in writing request a financial institution to provide copies of the financial records of a person required to give a statutory declaration under subsection (1). - (4) A person commits an offence if the person fails to comply with a request under subsection (1) or (3).
+- (1) For the purpose of a corruption investigation, the Director-General may in writing request any of the following persons to provide a statutory declaration as specified in subsection (2): - (a) a person suspected of having committed a corruption offence; - (b) a relative or associate of the person. - (2) The statutory declaration must: - identify all property in Solomon Islands or elsewhere in which the person making the declaration has a legal or equitable interest; and - (b) state the date on which each item identified was acquired and how it was acquired; and - (c) identify all property sent out of Solomon Islands or disposed of by the person since a specified date; and - (d) give an estimate of the value and location of each item mentioned in paragraphs (a) and (c), and if any item has been disposed of, to whom; and - (e) set out all the person's sources of income: and - (f) identify all gifts with a value exceeding \$1000 received by the person during a specified period, including the source of the gift; and - (g) set out all the person's liabilities. - (3) The requirement under paragraph (f) to identify gifts applies in addition to any requirement under paragraphs (a), (b) or (c) to identify a gift held or disposed of (regardless of its value), and its source. - (4) The Director-General may also in writing request a financial institution to provide copies of the financial records of a person required to give a statutory declaration under subsection (1). - (5) A person commits an offence if the person fails to comply with a request under subsection (1) or (4).